Robyn Curnow

 Robyn Curnow is a South African journalist, broadcaster, and author.
 She was an anchor and foreign correspondent for CNN International and CNN USA.

-She hosted CNN’s Newsroom with Robyn Curnow from 2020 to 2022 from the CNN Center in Atlanta, Georgia.
+She hosted CNN's Newsroom with Robyn Curnow from 2020 to 2022 from the CNN Center in Atlanta, Georgia.
 Previously, she anchored The International Desk with Robyn Curnow from 2014 to 2019.
-The program was a fast-moving news show that showcased CNN’s global reach by going live to CNN's reporters around the world, tracking the day-by-day developments and global news for CNN's international viewers.
+The program was a fast-moving news show that showcased CNN's global reach by going live to CNN's reporters around the world, tracking the day-by-day developments and global news for CNN's international viewers.

-Before moving to the USA, Curnow was CNN’s Africa correspondent based in Johannesburg, South Africa, from 2006 to 2014.
-She was based at CNN’s London Bureau as a correspondent and anchor from 2002 to 2006.
+Before moving to the USA, Curnow was CNN's Africa correspondent based in Johannesburg, South Africa, from 2006 to 2014.
+She was based at CNN's London Bureau as a correspondent and anchor from 2002 to 2006.

 After more than 20 years on-air at CNN, on 3 May 2022, Curnow announced she would be leaving CNN.

-Curnow launched a podcast "Searching for America" which aims to decode America from an Outsider's point of view.
+Curnow launched a podcast "Searching for America " which aims to decode America from an Outsider's point of view.
 Curnow is based in Atlanta, Georgia.
 Her first guests have been Mark Hertling, Jason Kander, Leyla Santiago, Kevin Sullivan, Josh Clark as well as many more Americans talking about why there is division and what can be done to fix it.

 Curnow is represented by talent agency CAA.

 Early life

 Curnow was born in Perth, Australia, and raised in Johannesburg, South Africa.
-She attended St Katharine’s and St Mary’s School for Girls in Johannesburg.
+She attended St Katharine's and St Mary's School for Girls in Johannesburg.
 Curnow has been vocal about her dyslexia, which led to her struggling at school.

-Curnow attended the University of Natal, Pietermaritzburg, for her English and Political Science undergraduate studies.
-Later, while working as a reporter at the South African Broadcasting Corporation, she completed an Honours degree in Political Studies at the University of Witwatersrand.
-In her late twenties, she won a Chevening Scholarship to study for a Master’s degree (M.phil) in International Relations at Cambridge University.
+Curnow attended the University of Natal, Pietermaritzburg, for her English and political science undergraduate studies.
+Later, while working as a reporter at the South African Broadcasting Corporation, she completed an honours degree in political studies at the University of Witwatersrand.
+In her late twenties, she won a Chevening Scholarship to study for a master's degree (MPhil) in international relations at Cambridge University.
 She was based at Magdalene College.

 Curnow is the granddaughter of South African cricketer Syd Curnow who played against Australian batsman Donald Bradman in the 1930/31 test matches in Australia.
-Curnow’s father and brother played competitive cricket too which led her life-long love of the sport.
+Curnow's father and brother played competitive cricket too which led her life-long love of the sport.

 Her maternal grandparents, Robert and Margaret Oxley, were immigrants to South Africa from Warrington, England, after World War II.
 Robert was a Japanese Prisoner of War who helped build the Burma Railroad.
 Margaret Oxley celebrated her 100th birthday in April 2024.